 Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
-That’s where Sylvan’s study skills program in the Grand Rapids, Kalamazoo and Battle Creek region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management These skills can help set your child up for success in school, in college and in future careers.
-Get in touch with us today to learn more about how our tutoring experts in the Grand Rapids, Kalamazoo and Battle Creek region can help your child fulfill goals and tackle any workload.
+But with Sylvan's study skills program in the Grand Rapids, Kalamazoo and Battle Creek region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management Get to know how our expert tutors in the Grand Rapids, Kalamazoo and Battle Creek region can help your son or daughter accomplish goals and take on any workload confidently.

 We Can Help With All Kinds of Study Skills, Including:

 What to Expect